 One of the most basic but valuable tactics is to use the cards in your hand to accomplish your goal.
 If you are using a defensive card deck, this might mean that you're playing cards every turn.
 This will prevent your opponents from attacking during their turn.
 Don't plan your next turn based on what cards you expect to draw.
 Luck may not be on your side.
 You should always use the cards you already have in your hand.

 Then, it is time to create a deck.
 A Spellfire deck can be built from over 600 new cards and 999 old ones redesigned in the new Spellfire game.
 There are many options and possibilities, and in creating the deck, new players could learn the essential tips of the game.

 There are enough options of themed decks that exist out there.
 Every card comes with its powers and weaknesses.
 Each deck could be played with a unique strategy and theme.
 The best way to win is to choose the theme that fits your gameplay best.
 Choose your theme

 Another article explains individual card strategies.
 Here, it is explained which kind of cards work best with each strategy and tactic.
 You will learn how many cards of a particular type you need in your deck.
 Individual card strategies

-Additionally, there are two excellent guides describing the basic and advanced tactics of the game.
-Your tactic may differ based on your deck.
-You can get a lot of advice and tips on how to win and play the game with these guides.
+Additionally, there are two articles describing the basic and advanced tactics of the game.
+Always remember that your tactic may differ based on your deck.
+You can get a lot of advice and tips on winning and playing the game with these guides.
 Basic tactics, tips, and tricks | Individual tactics, tips and tricks

 1) The deck's basic theme, and